 - “Our country is celebrating a special holiday tomorrow!
 Does anyone know what it is called?”
 (Memorial Day)

 - “Why do we celebrate Memorial Day?”
-(Because we are remembering and honoring the people who serve in our military.
-They work to keep us safe and give us our freedom.)
+(Because we are remembering soldiers who died in battle.
+They gave a great sacrifice to protect freedom.)

 - Write the word Memorial on the front board.
 “See how the word memorial is like the word memory.
-On Memorial Day, we remember and thank the people in our military.”
+On Memorial Day, we remember the fallen soldiers.”

 - In the Old Testament of our Bibles God’s people also had a time of memorial to remember what God had done for them.